lscottny/coverthewhite/01_about.markdown

 Our painting lessons will offer a broad artistic experience.
 Rather than focus only on artwork, this painting class focuses on the creative process.
 Evocative, captivating paintings are often the collateral, radiant result!

 As an Art Educator, I admire the genre of young children’s art which is extraordinarily rich, communicative, captivating.
 In our classes, progress will be facilitated by fearless self-exploration and practice.
 Our painting lessons will encourage your “inner child” to express itself and have fun!
+We remember Pablo Picasso’s sage words: “Every child is an artist.
+The problem is how to remain an artist once we grow up.”

 When appropriate, I will weave classic art concepts like perspective, color theory and composition throughout our lessons.
 CTW classes will provide a broad range of artistic instruction.